arp242/arp242.net/_posts/2014-02-03-Generate_passwords_from_the_commandline.markdown

 	$ curl -s http://sensiblepassword.com/?harder=1

-Getting a random from the internet is spectacularly stupid & naive.
-Someone now
+Getting a random password from the internet is spectacularly stupid & naive.
-knows:
+Someone now knows:

 - A password you are using for some service or site
 - Unique personal details about you (IP address, browser/environment info)